twoscoops/two-scoops-of-django-1.8/change_list.md

   * Added warning box that static media is not protected by ``SecurityMiddleware``.
   * Added PasswordInput variant suggestion for payment information entered in public venues.
 * Chapter: Ask Questions
-  * Removed broken link to the defunct planetdjango.org
+  * Removed broken link to the defunct planetdjango.org, thanks to @jeanbaptistelab (#46)
 * Appendix G: Security Settings Reference (NEW)
   * ALLOWED_HOSTS
   * CSRF_COOKIE_SECURE